Toyota HiAce

 The Toyota HiAce (トヨタ・ハイエース, Toyota Haiēsu) (pronounced "High Ace") is a light commercial vehicle produced by the Japanese automobile manufacturer Toyota.
 First launched in October 1967, the HiAce has since been available in a wide range of body configurations, including a minivan/MPV, minibus, panel van, crew van, pickup truck, taxi and an ambulance.
-In Japan, the HiAce is exclusive to Toyopet Store locations.

 First generation (H10; 1967)

 In the late 1960s, Toyota Auto Body, a Toyota subcontracting company, led the development of the HiAce as a small van with a one-box design, similar to European ones at the time, but, according to former Toyota senior employee Akira Kawahara, something unseen in the Japanese industry.

 Introduced in 1967, the HiAce was offered as a cab over pick-up, delivery van, and a stretched commuter vehicle.
 It was also called the HiAce Commercial in camper van configuration.
 It was brought to market two years after the introduction of the Nissan Homy, acquired by Nissan when they assumed operations of the Prince Motor Company.
 A few engines of different sizes were available upon introduction, ranging from the 70 PS 1.35 to a 83 PS 1.6-litre version.
 In 1975, the 1.8-litre 16R engine was added.
 The HiAce was available with a heater, considered a luxury item at the time.

 The HiAce was primarily designed as a commuter vehicle, able to transport up to 8 people.
 With this goal in consideration, the HiAce exterior dimensions and engine displacement were in compliance with Japanese government regulations so as to encourage sales, and accommodate the most passengers by utilizing a cabover body style, with the engine installed underneath and between the front passengers.
 It was a smaller alternative to the larger Toyota Coaster minibus, and was introduced to Japan after the 1950 Volkswagen Transporter, and the 1961 Chevrolet Greenbrier cabover vans.
 It was introduced in the same year as the much smaller Toyota MiniAce, which was based on the Toyota Publica, a predecessor to the Toyota Corolla.

 This type of HiAce is a rare model these days mostly because of weather wear and rust.
 HiAce vans originally sold on the European market have largely been exported to Africa and to Southeast Asia where they are used as public transport vehicles.
+The first generation Hiace was also sold in Indonesia beginning in August 1975 until late 1979 when the second generation was introduced.